 (A Message issued on the occasion of Swamiji's 54th Birthday in April, 1976.)

-So, the practice of religion is the practice of God-consciousness in some degree or the other.
+Thus, the practice of religion is the practice of God-consciousness in some degree or the other.
 It is to flood our personality with something super-mundane, super-personal and super-individualistic.
 When we become religious seekers, we are touched by the non-temporal not only in our personal life but also in our social existence.
 To be a seeker of God is not easy.
-You cannot just receive initiation into a Mantra from a Guru and think that you are at once a religious adept.
-When you receive initiation you are led into a new way of living and being.
-Your life is to get transformed and there has to be a complete transvaluation of values.
+You cannot just receive initiation into a mantra from a Guru and think that you are at once a religious adept.
+When you receive initiation, you are led into a new way of living and being.
+Your life is to get transformed, and there has to be a complete transvaluation of values.
 Unless that essential condition is fulfilled by the disciple, the initiation will not reveal the needed light.

 The law of evolution from matter to life, from life to mind and from mind to intellect, whether in its individual or social form, is initially a law permitting a diversity of being in an apparently multitudinous variety, which gradually rises upwards into lesser and lesser intensities of diversity and objectivity of character, until there is only a universalised consciousness confronting a universal object as the vast creation.
 But this consciousness has to become its object; a unity of knowing with being, the oneness of self with all existence is the goal of the evolutionary processes.
 The cosmic consciousness realises that the cosmos is itself.

 This is the message of Bharatavarsha, the message of India's culture, the message of true spirituality, the message of Gurudev Swami Sivanandaji Maharaj, and the message of all the mystics, saints and sages of the world.
 God bless you all!
 Peace be to the whole world!